internetstandards/Internet.nl-ct-log-subdomain-suggestions-api/README.md

     make build

+Running the build step before every command is recommended to ensure the images are up to date, that's why it's included in all the command below.
+It can be omitted if you know you don't need it.

 ### Running application

-To run the application for development run:
+To run the application for development use:

-    make run
+    make build run

+This will start a full development stack with:

+  - uWSGI application
+  - ingest
+  - certstream server
+  - postgreSQL server
+  - database migration

 A web interface will be available at `http://localhost:8001`.

+Compose will watch for file changes and restart the required services accordingly.

 ### Linting

 Run these commands before checking in.
 These should all pass without error.

-    make lint
+    make build lint

 *notice*: this command autofixes trivial issues in formatting and updates the source files